raishudesu/ivault/README.md

 ## Features

 - **Document scanning** — Uses the native document scanner to capture the front and back of ID cards sequentially.
+Requires a [development build](#development-build-required) (not Expo Go).
 - **Offline-first** — All data and images are stored locally on-device.
 No network requests, no accounts, no telemetry.
 - **3D flip viewer** — Swipe or tap to flip between the front and back of a card, powered by Reanimated shared values and gestures.
 - **Save to device gallery** — Save card images to the native photo library during creation or from the card detail view, using `expo-media-library`.